 St. Paul Estate Planning and Probate Lawyers

 Estate planning doesn’t have to be overwhelming or complicated.
-Call the Minnesota probate and estate planning attorneys at Jeffrey P. Scott & Associates, LLC today at (651) 968-1457 to talk about your estate planning or probate case.
+Call the Minnesota probate and estate planning attorneys at Jeffrey P. Scott & Associates, LLC today our office to talk about your estate planning or probate case.
 Our lawyers are here to help.